How Nature Can Help You Feel Better TodayPosted: September 22, 2021

 There are a lot of different tips & tricks for getting outside and connecting with nature, so let’s get right into it.

-1. Practice being present.
+1. Practice being present in natural environments.

 2. Touch the leaves or a tree.